A Jaguar in the wilds of the Pantanal, Brazil

 Snorkel with turtles in a blue lagoon

-This exciting trip to Brazil includes transfers, accommodation, selected excursions, all breakfasts and some lunches and dinners.
+This exciting trip to Brazil includes international flights, transfers, accommodation, selected excursions, all breakfasts and some lunches and dinners.

-From the first conversation until you arrive home from your vacation, you’ll be looked after by one of our Travel Designers who has traveled extensively in the region and will give advice from their personal experience on how to make the most out of your time in Brazil.
+From the first conversation until you arrive home from your holiday, you’ll be looked after by one of our Travel Designers who has travelled extensively in the region and will give advice from their personal experience on how to make the most out of your time in Brazil.